 In February 2022, the American Battlefield Trust won a Silver Award from the Anthem Awards for its work in Education, Art & Culture.
 'Road to Freedom' App Telling Story of Black Virginians In Civil War Era Wins Silver In Inaugural Anthem Awards | American Battlefield Trust (battlefields.org)

-In 2023, the African American Heritage Preservation Foundation has extended its research partnership with the American Battlefield Trust that includes Civil War and African American Sites in North Carolina and Tennessee.
+In 2023 and 2024, the African American Heritage Preservation Foundation has extended its research partnership with the American Battlefield Trust that includes Civil War and African American Sites in North Carolina and Tennessee.

 The African American Heritage Preservation Foundation has partnered with several public and private sector entities throughout the past twenty-nine years.
 Our Preservation Partners have not only provided cooperative agreements and preservation grants, but also human capital - architects, educational staff, historians, preservationists, local leaders, college students and volunteers.